lyon-fnal/CatalystLiveButtons/README.md

 # CatalystLiveButtons
 ParaView Plugin - Some convenience buttons for Catalyst Live and ParaView

-Adam L. Lyon (Fermilab October 2015)
+Adam L. Lyon (Fermi National Accelerator Laboratory/October 2015)

 This ParaView plugin (tested with ParaView 4.4) brings up a toolbar with two buttons.
 The icons for the buttons are "borrowed" from the ParaView "VCR" buttons.
 I need to make better icons one day.